alisa0705/App-for-Circulating-Cups-for-Cafe-on-Campus/README.md

 3.
-build code with pip environment (ensure that streamlit has all the dependencies that we need)
+Build code with pip environment (ensure that streamlit has all the dependencies that we need)

 4.
 Frontend: Streamlit